 The obverse design of each State Quarter features a portrait of George Washington based on the work of John Flanagan.
-For the present series, William Cousins performed modifications to the original design.
+However, William Cousins performed modifications to the original design, including some of the wording previously used on the reverse of the Washington Quarter.
 The reverse design of each quarter features a unique design representing each state.
 Over the years, the depictions have included important people or places associated with the state, outlines of the state map, or symbols related to the state.

 Proof State Quarters were issued with the United States Mint’s annual Proof Sets.
 These sets included the cent, nickel(s), dime, half dollar, and dollar(s) issued for each year, along with the five quarters.
 The Proof quarters were also included in separate five coin sets that were offered separately by the Mint.

 The mintage for each of the quarters issued during a certain year are the same, since all five coins were only sold in products packaged together.